dharmendrakumar21/Cover-Letter-Generator-Using-OpenAI/README.md

 I am writing to express my interest in the Data Analyst role at your company.
 As a Computer Science student with a strong foundation in Data Science, AWS, and Machine Learning, I have worked on multiple real-world projects that demonstrate both technical ability and problem-solving mindset...

 Sincerely,
-Lucky Joy Tutika
+Dharmendra kumar

 ## 📬 Contact

-Made with ❤️ by Lucky Joy Tutika
+Made with ❤️ Dharamendra
 📧 Email: dharmendra21sde@gmail.com